Athletes Who Own Franchises | FranchiseCoach

 Resilience and Mental Toughness

-Venus Williams, a tennis legend and athlete franchise owner.
+Venus Williams, the tennis legend

 256px-Williams_V._WM18_(66)_(43932112361)